-The procedural rules governing expungements and sealings of criminal arrest records in Florida.
+The expungement rules of court are procedural rules governing expungements and sealings of criminal arrest records in Florida.
 Comments may appear underneath the sections and brief descriptions above.
 References to other statutes of caselaw will appear as links when possible.
 I have subdivided the statutory paragraphs into smaller paragraphs for easier reading.
 No language has been removed.

 RULE 3.692.
 PETITION TO SEAL OR EXPUNGE